yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/horizontal-scaling.md

 ## Cluster setup

 We will use 8vCPU machines for this test.
-Here are the corresponding instance types from different cloud providers.
+Following are the corresponding instance types from different cloud providers.

 | vCPU |     AWS     |      AZURE       |      GCP      |
 | ---- | ----------- | ---------------- | ------------- |